Near-Optimal Algorithm for Directed Expander Decompositions: Introduction

-Finally, \cite{saranurak2019expander} shows that in the sequence of flow problems, each problem can be warm-started by re-using the flow computed in the previous instance to detect a cut induced on the remaining vertex set.
-This result is obtained by two main insights: \begin{enumerate} \item if the flow $\ff$ to find the cut $(A, \bar{A})$ is a \emph{pre-flow}, that is a flow that respects capacities and has no negative excess at any vertex (i.e. it does not route away more flow from a vertex than is inputted by the source), then the induced flow $\ff[\bar{A}]$ is a pre-flow in the flow problem formulated for $G[\bar{A}]$, and \item the classic push-relabel framework can naturally be extended to warm-start on such a flow $\ff[\bar{A}]$ as it is built to just further refine pre-flows at every step. \end{enumerate} This dynamization of the push-relabel framework allows to bound the cost of computation of \emph{all} flow problems linearly in the volume of the set of vertices that are removed from the graph.
+\paragraph{The (Dynamic) Flow Problem in \cite{saranurak2019expander}.} To outline our algorithm, we first sketch the techniques of \cite{saranurak2019expander}.
+In \cite{saranurak2019expander}, the following sequence of flow problems is formulated: initially, we add $\frac{1}{2\phi}$ units of source commodity to each endpoint of an edge in $F$ and then ask to route the commodity in $G$ where each vertex $v$ is a sink of value $\deg_G(v)$ and each edge has capacity $\frac{1}{2\phi}$.
+It then runs an (approximate) maximum flow algorithm on the flow problem.
+Whenever the algorithm detects that no feasible flow exists\footnote{Technically, the algorithm might already output cuts when some cut has capacity less than a constant times the amount of flow that is required to be routed through the cut.}, it finds a cut $(A, \overline{A})$ where $A$ is the smaller side of the cut and then poses the same problem for the network $G[\overline{A}]$ where this time the source commodity is assigned for each edge in $E_G(A, \overline{A}) \cup F$.
+The algorithm terminates once the flow problem can be solved and outputs the final induced graph.
+In \cite{saranurak2019expander}, it is shown that once a feasible flow exists then the (induced) graph is a $\Omega(\phi)$-expander.
+Further, it is shown that in the sequence of flow problems, each problem can be warm-started by re-using the flow computed in the previous instance to detect a cut induced on the remaining vertex set.
+This result is obtained by two main insights: \begin{enumerate} \item if the flow $\ff$ to find the cut $(A, \bar{A})$ is a \emph{pre-flow}, that is a flow that respects capacities and has no negative excess at any vertex (i.e. it does not route away more flow from a vertex than is inputted by the source), then injecting additional source flow for any edge $E_G(A, \bar{A})$ guarantees that the induced flow $\ff|_{\bar{A}}$ is a pre-flow in the flow problem formulated for $G[\bar{A}]$.
+That is because the amount of flow that was routed via such a cut edge is at most $2/\phi$ and thus placing $2/\phi$ new source commodity at the endpoint ensures that no negative excess exists in the induced flow $\ff|_{\bar{A}}$, \item the classic push-relabel framework can naturally be extended to warm-start on such a flow $\ff|_{\bar{A}}$ as it is built to just further refine pre-flows at every step. \end{enumerate} This dynamization of the push-relabel framework allows to bound the cost of computation of \emph{all} flow problems linearly in the amount of source commodity which in term is bounded by the number of edges that appear in either $F$ or one of the identified min-cuts.
+Finally, \cite{saranurak2019expander} shows that the amount of source commodity remaining in $\bar{A}$ decreases over the sequence of flow problems proportional to the volume of the set $A$ of vertices that are removed at each step.
+Indeed, they observe that at each vertex $v$ in $A$ at least $\deg(v)$ many commodity units are absorbed and that the total amount of source injected due to the cut edges $E_G(A,\bar{A})$ is bounded by $\frac{1}{2 \phi} \cdot e_G(A,\bar{A}) \leq \vol_G(A)/2$.
+This yields that the final induced graph is still large.
+Thus, the final graph outputted is a large expander, as desired.